 I personally doubt that Dawkins and Hitchens see the Pope arrested and put on trial, let alone sitting in prison for crimes against humanity.
 They may be fanatics, but they are not out of their minds.
 They know that the best they can get is to make the Pope cancel his visit.
 But making some noise, getting lots of media attention and provoking the questions is their real aim.
 And that they get already.

-This is not the first time in history that battles for political power are disguised in religion.
-Nor it's the first time that sexually abused children are used for personal political promotion.
-But the only role of children in politics is to be exploited.
+This is not the first nor the last time in history that battles for political power are disguised in religion.
+Nor it’s the first time that sexually abused children are used for personal political promotion.
+But the only possible role of children in politics is to be exploited.
 One way or another.